andrea-dvaz/Power-BI-Dashboards/README.md

 Overview:
 This repository hosts a Power BI dashboard designed to analyze key metrics and trends in Call Center Operations.
 The dashboard provides a holistic view of Employee Performance, Customer Satisfaction
 Ratings, and Call Handling Statistics over a specified time period.
-It is designed for business leaders, analysts, and stakeholders to gain actionable insights and make data-driven decisions.
+It is designed to obtain actionable insights for stakeholders to take data - driven decisions.

 Features:
 1. Key Performance Indicators (KPIs):